Aerial Mapping Services for Construction and Development

 Digital Surface Model – DEM, DSM or DTM

 The point cloud developed through drone surveys to generate the orthomasaic image above can also be used to develop a digital elevation model (sometimes called a digital surface model or digital terrain model which normally includes removal of all elevated structures and vegetation) providing a topographical view of the survey area including any buildings or other structures, natural vegetation, obstructions, etc that may exist on the survey site.
 The point cloud is based on very high resolution imagery (20 megapixel, with a ground sampling distance of usually <2 cm per pixel) and each pixel in the image set can be translated into both a georeferenced location and an elevation or height.
-As with the orthomosaic image, the DEM is a georeferenced output that is projected into a standard plane, usually WGS84 for geographic coordinates and NAD83 for vertical coordinates.
+As with the orthomosaic image, the DEM is a georeferenced output that is projected into a standard plane, usually WGS84 or GDA94 for geographic coordinates and NAD83 or GeoID for vertical coordinates.

-Because Queensland Drones uses precision ground control points, our DEM coordinates are usually accurate to less than 0.15 cm horizontal and less than 0.25m vertical, so they can be used for construction design integration.
+Because Queensland Drones uses surveyed precision ground control points, our DEM coordinates are often accurate to less than 0.15 cm horizontal and less than 0.25m vertical, so they can be used for construction design integration.
 Queensland Drones can also classify the DEM to effectively remove all trees, buildings, other structures and obstructions in the point cloud and render a DEM of the bare earth for site redesign.

 The DEM data developed for the above outputs can be rendered as precision contour maps, much like a topographic map from drone surveys but in a form that can be overlaid onto many other geo-referenced data types.
 Each line in the contour map represents a set elevation over a section of the site.
 New lines represent a change in the elevation equal to the contour separation provided.